 The Purchasing Department staff are committed to honesty, fairness, accountability and customer service.
 We conduct ourselves in such a way as to build trust.
 You do not need to feel that you must pay some "privileged" person to secure our business.
 We are dedicated to open and competitive bidding as a means to obtain our requirements for all goods and services.
 It is important that you understand that we operate in accordance with the Winnebago County Code.

-Neither the County Director of Purchasing, nor any County employee, shall accept any payment, gratuity, or offer of employment as an inducement for the award of a contract or an order.
-The offer or delivery of any such gratuity to any official or employee of the County by any vendor or contractor, shall be cause for declaring such individual or firm to be an irresponsible bidder, and for debarring him/her from the all bid opportunities.
+Neither the Director of Purchasing, nor any County employee, shall accept any payment, gratuity, or offer of employment as an inducement for the award of a contract or an order.
+The offer or delivery of any such gratuity to any official or employee by any vendor or contractor, shall be cause for declaring such individual or firm to be an irresponsible bidder, and for debarring him/her from the all bid opportunities.

 Purchasing Department Purchasing Staff

 County Administration Building Ann Johns, Director of Purchasing

 404 Elm Street Melinda Macias, Purchasing Specialist

 Room 202 Martina Padilla, Purchasing Assistant